jluoAIR/RepData_PeerAssessment1/PA1_template.md

 max_step<-max(minuteData)
 max_day<-names(which(minuteData==max_step))
 ```
-In the 835 five minute interval, on  average across all the days in the dataset, contains the maximum number of steps 206.1698113
+In the interval of 835, on  average across all the days in the dataset, contains the maximum number of steps 206.1698113

 ## Imputing missing values